cptfarran/COVID_19_FB/README.md

 Instructions on how to use code coming soon

 This code makes use of the [Facebook-Scraper](https://pypi.org/project/facebook-scraper/) Python library to retreive data from public Facebook sources.
-Us the following to install:
+Use the following to install:

 ```
 pip install facebook-scraper